ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 7. Crooked fork?
 Squished knife?
 No, that's not it...
 But it has the best ice-cream around
 8. Liberry liberry lend me a free parking pass please!
 Great study rooms in this public book-house.
 9. MASSIVE monument to G-dub and the revolutionary war, close to Einstein's disembodied head and a dude reading a newspaper
-10. The newest store on Nassau?
-That's convenient!
-Close to Panera.
-Go inside and talk to the owners, they are very nice!